COVID-19 pandemic in Hong Kong

 After a much smaller second wave in late March and April 2020 caused by overseas returnees rushing to beat mandatory quarantine, Hong Kong saw a substantial uptick in COVID cases in July, with more than a hundred cases being reported several days in a row until early August.
 Experts attributed this third wave to imported cases – sea crew, aircrew members, and domestic helpers made up the majority of 3rd wave infections.
 In late November 2020 the city entered a fourth wave, called "severe" by Chief Executive Carrie Lam.
 The initial driver behind the fourth wave was a group of dance clubs in which wealthy, predominantly female Hong Kongers danced together and had dance lessons with mostly younger male dance instructors.
 Measures taken in response included a suspension of school classroom teaching until the end of the year, and an order for restaurants to seat only two persons per table and close at 10:00 p.m. taking effect on 2 December; a further tightening of restrictions saw, among other measures, a 6 pm closing time of restaurants starting from 10 December, and a mandate for authorities to order partial lockdowns in locations with multiple cases of COVID-19 until all residents were tested.
 From late January 2021, the government pursued repeatedly locked down residential buildings to conduct mass testing.
 A free mass vaccination program with the Sinovac vaccine and Pfizer–BioNTech vaccine was launched on 26 February.
 The government sought to counter the vaccine hesitancy by material incentives, which led to an acceleration of vaccinations in June.

 Hong Kong was one of few countries and territories to pursue a "zero-COVID" elimination strategy, by essentially closing all its borders and, until February 2022, subjecting even mild and asymptomatic cases to hospitalisation, and sometimes isolation extending over several weeks.
 The fifth, Omicron variant driven wave of the pandemic emerging in late December 2021 caused the health system to be stretched to its limits, the mandatory hospitalization to be abandoned, and led several experts to question the zero-COVID strategy.
 Some even considered it counterproductive, due to it having nourished hopes that the city would eventually become free of the virus, and thus having led to a low COVID-19 vaccination rate in the city.
 Most of the deaths in the fifth wave were among the unvaccinated elderly.
+The strategy also harmed the economy.
+Local economists estimated the loss caused by the pandemic reached HK$320 billion (US$41 billion) and HK$246 billion (US$31.7 billion) in 2020 and 2021 respectively, equivalent to 10.6% and 8.0% of the Hong Kong's GDP.